 As part of the evaluation process to determine the appropriate portfolio limitation, the SEC reviewed an analysis conducted by DERA that included a random sample of mutual funds, closed-end funds, BDCs, and ETFs.
 The study showed that a majority of funds, including most ETFs (excluding certain leveraged ETFs), already comply with the 150% exposure limitation and therefore would be deemed compliant without modifying their portfolios.
 In addition, although certain alternative strategy funds might need to modify their portfolios to meet the exposure limitation, most would generally be able to continue operations as management investment companies registered under the 1940 Act.
-Therefore, according to the SEC, "almost all existing types of investment strategies" could be managed in compliance with the proposed 150% exposure limitation.35 Perhaps not surprisingly, the SEC singled out funds that pursue managed futures strategies and currency strategies as categories of funds most likely to be unable to limit their exposures to less than 150%.
-For funds that would be unable to comply with the proposed Rule, the SEC noted that such funds "may wish to consider deregistering" under the 1940 Act and instead offer their strategies as private funds or public or private commodity pools.36 The SEC devoted little attention in the Proposing Release to this possibility, belying the complexity of such a decision.
+Therefore, according to the SEC, "almost all existing types of investment strategies" could be managed in compliance with the proposed 150% exposure limitation.
+The strategies are categories of funds most likely to be unable to limit their exposures to less than 150%.
+For funds that would be unable to comply with the proposed portfolio limitations or that would prefer to not rely on the exemption afforded by the Proposed Rule, the SEC noted that such funds "may wish to consider deregistering" under the 1940 Act and instead offer their strategies as private funds or public or private commodity pools.36 The SEC devoted little attention in the Proposing Release to this possibility, belying the complexity of such a decision.